tymyrddin/purple/source/docs/ctfs/ot-ics/root-me/workflow-realist.md

-The [full-chain runbook](runbooks/full-chain.md) is the concrete reference for the first Realist challenge: a three-zone attack from jump-host entry to turbine emergency stop, covering techniques 8, 3, 10, 2, and 1 in sequence.
+The [full-chain runbook](runbooks/full-chain.md) is the concrete reference for the first Realist challenge: a three-zone attack from jump-host entry to turbine emergency stop, covering trust exploitation, data exfiltration, lateral movement, process intelligence, and state manipulation in sequence.
 This workflow follows that chain as a running example.

 See [workflow.md](workflow.md) for Network and Forensic challenge creation.